Fluffy Gluten Free Hamburger Buns

 Step 3: Add the wet mixture, including the yeast mixture, eggs, melted butter, and the flour blend, to a standing mixer bowl.

-Mix the ingredients at low speed, gradually increasing to medium speed until the wet and dry ingredients are mixed and your hamburger bun dough is formed.
+Mix the ingredients at low speed, gradually increasing to medium speed until the wet and dry ingredients are combined and the dough is formed.
 You can also mix the dough by hand in a large mixing bowl.
+Note that gluten-dough is going to be a lot wetter than regular wheat dough if you use a different gluten-free flour blend than I tested.

-HINT: You will only get one good rise, so you need to shape your dough before the dough rises!
+HINT: You will only get one good rise, so shape your dough before it rises!

 Step 4: Move your dough to a silicone mat or parchment paper.
 Use wet hands to shape the dough into hamburger buns.
 Make them any size you like.
-They will be a perfect size.
+They will be the perfect size.
+(Steve’s blend dough will be somewhat firm and easy to shape.
+If you use another flour blend, the dough will be wetter.)

-Allow 2 inches between each, so they do not rise into each other.
-(If you are using the Authentic Foods Steve’s GF Bread Blend, you will love how easy it is to work the dough into shaped rolls!
+Allow 2 inches between them so they do not overlap.
+(If you are using the Authentic Foods Steve’s GF Bread Blend, you will love how easy it is to work the dough into shaped rolls!)

-Place the shaped rolls onto a parchment paper-lined cookie sheet, or bake them in a muffin pan for sliders if you want them to be the same shape and size.
+Place the shaped rolls on a parchment-lined cookie sheet, or bake them in a muffin pan for sliders if you want them to be the same shape and size.

 Photos of the buns rising on a cookie sheet.

-Step 5: Cover lightly with plastic wrap, then place the baking sheet into the warm oven to let the dough rise.
-Remember, after you heat it to 200ยบ F, you need to turn it off.
+Step 5: Cover lightly with plastic wrap, then place the baking sheet into the oven to let the dough rise.
+Remember, after you heat it to 175°F, turn it off and let the dough rise in a warm oven with the door cracked.

 Allow the dough to rise for 45 minutes or until the hamburger buns have doubled in size.

-Step 6: Remove the buns from the oven and preheat your oven to 400ยบ F. Remove the plastic wrap.
-Mix an egg in a small dish and brush your buns with the egg.
+Step 6: Remove the buns from the oven and preheat the oven to 400°F. Remove the plastic wrap.
+Beat an egg in a small dish and brush the buns with it.

 Step 7: Optional – Sprinkle the top of the buns with sesame seeds, poppy seeds, or everything bagel seasoning.
 Place the baking pan of hamburger buns into the oven.
 Bake for 20-25 minutes, depending on the size.

-The buns will get a nice golden color when they are finished baking.
+The buns will turn a nice golden color when finished baking.
 Remove the gluten free hamburger buns from the oven and place them on a wire cooling rack.
 Slice them in half when they are cooled.
+The internal temperature of the buns should be 195 to 205°F, which gives the crumb structure without gumminess.

 Gluten free hamburger buns cooling on a wire rack.